 Practical Skills: Biomolecular Archaeology

-- To introduce the intellectual context and working methods of the study of biomolecules from archaeological deposits, specifically bones and artefacts.
+- To introduce the intellectual context and working methods of the study of biomolecules from archaeological deposits such as bones and pottery residues.

 - To direct students to the critical published sources on this topic